gamertense/intentionally-vulnerable-golang-project/README.md

 go list -json -deps ./... | docker run --rm -i sonatypecommunity/nancy:latest sleuth
 ```

-This will display a summary table with the vulnerabilities found in the dependencies:
+This command will display a summary table with the vulnerabilities found in the dependencies:

 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓